Apply for Research Sprints

 - Rationale: The rationale for partnering with KU Libraries on the proposed project, and the envisioned role of the KU Libraries team.

 - Impact: The impact of the project on the faculty member’s research and/or teaching agenda.
 If the proposal is part of a larger project, address the relationship of this component to the overall research project (not applicable to proposals for stand-alone projects).

-2. Anticipated Needs: Please include a brief list of anticipated resources and/or expertise needed to complete the project.
+- Anticipated Needs: Include a brief list of anticipated resources and/or expertise needed to complete the project.
 This information will help shape the formation of the library team that we will create for your project.

 Application deadline & important dates

 Thurs., Feb.
 6, 3-4 pm, Watson Library, room 455

 |Showcase||May 22, 12 pm, Watson Library, 3 West|